GoogleChrome/ip-protection/Masked-Domain-List.md

 beachfront.com                                   | BeachFront                                                     | Not Impacted By Script Blocking
 bfmio.com                                        | BeachFront                                                     | Not Impacted By Script Blocking
-beanstockmedia.com                               | Beanstock Media                                                | Not Impacted By Script Blocking begun.ru                                         | Begun                                                          | Not Impacted By Script Blocking
+beanstockmedia.com                               | Beanstock Media                                                | Not Impacted By Script Blocking beelinks.solutions                               | Beelinks                                                       | Not Impacted By Script Blocking
+begun.ru                                         | Begun                                                          | Not Impacted By Script Blocking
 belstat.be                                       | Belstat                                                        | Not Impacted By Script Blocking
 belstat.com                                      | Belstat                                                        | Not Impacted By Script Blocking